 If you follow me on Instagram, you’ve probably already seen this vintage 1960s ceiling lamp.
-We found it in a dusty corner of a junk shop on our first mid-century modern furniture hunting expedition, and it inspired the design of our small space living dining room.
+I found it in a dusty corner of a junk shop, and it inspired the design of my small space living dining room.

 A Reclaimed 1960s Ceiling Lamp

 It was filthy, cracked, and in need of a new cord, but I had to have it.